Namraj14/Omni-Channel-Setup/omnichannel setup.md

 ### Why?
 Route work from a Salesforce object, such as cases, chats, leads, or even custom objects, to support agents.
+- These channels are then assigned to **Presence Statuses**, which agents use to receive the corresponding work items.

 ### What if you skip this?
 Omni-Channel won't know how to associate work items with queues or routing logic — routing will fail.